TheTechOddBug/lon-mirror/README.md

 the engineering path that led to the current stabilized perimeter

 the canonical ecosystem memory of this branch

+the real-run artifacts behind the current pre-collapse evidence

 It is therefore not the umbrella framework.